matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 processing service.
 This combination allows for real-time analytics and processing of streaming data, enabling immediate insights and actions based on the incoming data streams.

-3) Explain the role of Cloud Dataflow in GCP’s data analytics pipeline.
+3) Explain the role of Cloud Dataflow in GCP’s data analytics pipeline?
 Answer: Cloud Dataflow is a fully managed service for stream and batch data processing.
 It's designed to process large amounts of data in real-time or in batches, providing a flexible and scalable way to transform, aggregate, and analyze data.
 Cloud Dataflow is built on Apache Beam, allowing developers to use a single programming model for both batch and stream processing.
 It plays a crucial role in GCP’s data analytics pipeline by enabling complex data transformations and analyses, data integration, and ETL (Extract, Transform, Load) processes, facilitating insights from both real-time and historical data.

-4) Discuss how Google Cloud Dataprep supports data analysts.
+4) Discuss how Google Cloud Dataprep supports data analysts?
 Answer: Google Cloud Dataprep by Trifacta is an intelligent cloud service for visually exploring, cleaning, and preparing data for analysis and machine learning.
 It is designed to be user-friendly for data analysts without deep technical skills.
 Dataprep automatically detects data schemas, data types, and anomalies such as missing values or duplicates.
 It provides